edgelesssys/constellation/dev-docs/workflows/security-patch.md

 1. Check that the severity setting is accurate.
 1. Credit external collaborators, e.g. by @-mention.
 1. Hit the `Publish Advisory` button.
-1. Tell Constellation users about the advisory (TODO: how?)
+1. Notify the product manager to share patch and advisory with customers.